CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet.md

 Searches through the list of spans that the agent can then then read for a full trace of the execution flow (assuming your code has been well-instrumented!):

-![Example of querying spans from Aspire](/public/img/ai-sleeper-stack/query-traces.png) *The CLI allows agents to search through the telemetry spans before doing a full read*
+![Example of querying spans from Aspire](/public/img/ai-sleeper-stack/query-traces.png) *The CLI allows agents to search through the telemetry spans before doing a full read to trace through an instrumented execution flow*

 ### Agent interaction with runtime resources